Charles Manners, 6th Duke of Rutland

 Charles Cecil John Manners, 6th Duke of Rutland KG (16 May 1815 – 3 March 1888, in Belvoir Castle), styled Marquess of Granby before 1857, was an English Conservative politician.

 Background and education

 Manners was the third but eldest surviving son of John Manners, 5th Duke of Rutland and Lady Elizabeth Howard, daughter of Frederick Howard, 5th Earl of Carlisle.
 John Manners, 7th Duke of Rutland and Lord George Manners were his younger brothers.
 He was educated at Eton and Trinity College, Cambridge, earning an MA in 1835.

+In 1839 his father, as Lord Lieutenant of Leicestershire and colonel of the regiment, commissioned him as major of the disembodied Leicestershire Militia.
+On his father's death he was appointed the regiment's first Honorary Colonel.